unobserved-io/furtherance-mobile/README.md

 # Furtherance for iOS & Android

 This project is a work-in-progress.
-I'm hoping it will be finished within about a month.
+I'm hoping it will be finished in about a month.
 In the meantime, please check out [Furtherance for Windows, Mac, and Linux](https://github.com/unobserved-io/Furtherance) if you haven't already.

 ## Support Development